-If you’re looking for some honest advice and tips for visiting Malta, you’ve come to the right place.
+If you’re looking for some tips for visiting Malta, you’ve come to the right place.
+As a native, I love sharing my honest advice with visitors.

-Without further ado, here are my top travel tips for visiting Malta.
+So, here are my insider tips for Malta.

 1. Visit the island between October and May